Kemar101/HT16K33/README.md

 # Introduction

-# Bill of Materials/Budget
+# Bill of Materials and Budget

 # Time Commitment

 # Mechanical Assembly

-# PCB / Soldering
+# PCB and Soldering

 # Power Up